Black Beans in Cooking: Why They’re So Popular

 Good alternatives: chickpeas, cannellini beans, black-eyed peas, or cranberry beans

-Cold salads often benefit from beans with a cleaner visual profile and firmer bite.
-Chickpeas and cannellini beans are especially effective because they hold up well under vinaigrette and fresh herbs.
+Cold salads often benefit from beans with a firmer bite and cleaner visual profile.
+Chickpeas and cannellini beans are especially effective because they hold up under vinaigrette, herbs, and vegetables.

 Dips and spreads